yixiao-huang/OVERT/README.md

   <figcaption>
     <p align="center">
       Figure 1:
-        <strong>Left:</strong> Overview of OVERT.
+        <strong>Left:</strong> Category distribution of the 4,600 prompts in OVERT.
-        <strong>Right:</strong> A sample prompt in OVERT and corresponding refusal responses from four leading T2I models.
-Flux-1.1-Pro and DALL-E-3 falsely reject the benign request.
+        <strong>Right:</strong> A benign prompt from OVERT is refused by FLUX1.1-Pro and DALL-E-3, but accepted by Imagen-3 and SD-3.5.
     </p>

   </figcaption>